What kinds of issues do you treat?

 Medication management.
 We will help you review your medications for your depression, anxiety or other mental health related issues.
 We will work with you to find an appropriate medication or a combination of several medications that improves your symptom and functionality, but tolerable and has as lease side effect as possible.
 We care about long term effects and side effects of medications, so the seemingly immediate effective medication at the moment may not be the right medication for long term use.

-Since a follow up visit for medication management is only for 15 minutes, usually there is not enough time to do full psychotherapy, the mainly focus will be on medication effectiveness, side effects, and adjustment.
+A follow up visit for medication management is 15 minutes, usually there is not enough time to do full psychotherapy, the mainly focus will be on medication effectiveness, side effects, and adjustment.
 However, we may briefly talk with you about exercise, healthy diet, weight loss, smoking cessation, avoid of mood altering substances including coffee, alcohol or recreational drugs.
 We may discuss about relaxation technique, breathing technique, sleep hygiene, meditation, and relationship when it is appropriate.

 For certain situations when the diagnosis is not clear by history and the initial psychiatry evaluation, we may refer you for NeuroPsychological evaluation.
 These situations may include some cases of adult ADHD, bipolar disorder, or PTSD.